sevenseasofbri/tp/docs/DeveloperGuide.md

 <small><i>Figure 13</i></small>

+<div style="page-break-after: always;"></div>

-The second sequence diagram given below shows the detailed interaction that acesses the `component` class through the `parse("calc reff")` API call that implements this version of the `calculate` command to calculate effective resistance.
+The second sequence diagram given below shows the detailed interaction that accesses the `component` class through the `parse("calc reff")` API call that implements this version of the `calculate` command to calculate effective resistance.

 ![CalcReffSequence](diagrams/CalcReffSequenceDiagram.png)